NicolaBernini/Economics1/politics/Y2016/readme.md

 - Summary
   - Analysis of Fillon vs Merkel Positions
     - Convergence: Lib
-    - Divergence: Not a big Euro-fan, Immigration, close to Putin, ...
+    - Divergence: Not a big Euro-fan, Immigration, Close to Putin, ...